Non-Hermitian skin effect and lasing of absorbing open-boundary modes in photonic crystals: matrix formalism and (non) Bloch-band theory

 The eigenmodes in the $N$-layer system are strongly tied with the $S_N$ matrix and obtained by imposing a boundary condition.
 Here, we consider three representative boundary conditions in photonic systems.

 The first one is the periodic boundary condition, given by $a_N^\pm = a_0^\pm$.
 This condition results in the secular equation

 The second one is the PEC or PMC boundary condition, which represents a perfect conductor in the vicinity of the boundary surface.
 This is a fixed-end (namely, Dirichlet- or Neumann-type) boundary, and is conventionally called the "open" boundary in non-Hermitian contexts.
-This boundary condition relates $a_N^\pm$ as
+This boundary condition relates $a_{0(N)}^\pm$ as

-with a linear matrix $L_N$, giving rise to the secular equation
+with a linear matrix $L_{0(N)}$, giving rise to the secular equation

 The third one is the absorbing boundary condition we focus on in this paper.
 This boundary condition assumes an open boundary, but the field component is not vanishing there.
 It merges unidirectionally with the external radiation modes.
 The only requirement is that the radiation field decays exponentially away from the boundary without any bouncing \footnote{We should note that this boundary condition is not the ordinary absorbing boundary such as the perfect-matched-layer one \cite{berenger1994perfectly}, in which a reflectionless layer with designed optical losses is implemented outside the system concerned.}.
 In Hermitian photonic systems, the resulting eigenmodes are available outside the light cone, and represent a guided mode propagating parallel to the boundary.
 In non-Hermitian systems, the notion of the light cone loses its meaning, and the absorbing open-boundary modes can generally emerge.
 In this condition, we impose that solely outgoing waves exist near the PhC boundary, namely, $a_0^+=a_N^-=0$.
-The secular equation for this system is given by
+If we divide the $N$-layer PhC into $(N-n)$-layer and $n$-layer ones, with $n$ an arbitrary integer from 1 to $N-1$, we have